unicefsverige/unicef-gbq-dataform-digital_performance_dashboard/README.md

 - BigQuery API
 - Dataform API
 - Workflows API

+## Required Roles for Dataform Service Accounts
+If this is your first Dataform project, you may need to assign the following roles to your service account:
+- *BigQuery Data Editor*
+- *BigQuery Data Viewer*
+- *BigQuery Job User*
+- *BigQuery Data Owner*

+For more details, please refer to [this guide](https://cloud.google.com/dataform/docs/access-control#about-service-accounts).

 ## Currency
 The base configuration uses local currency by default for reporting.
 If the currency settings of some of your marketing accounts or GA4 properties do not match, it is possible to adapt the pipeline to your local needs.
 Customization of queries will be required.